-- Before refueling. - Before dumping the grass catcher. - 1.4.13 Before stopping the engine, place the throttle control midway between the "slow" and "fast" positions.
-Allow the engine to run a minimum of 15 seconds; then stop the engine. - 1.4.14 The fuel system is provided with a shut-off valve.
-Shut off the fuel: - When the machine will not be used for a few days. - During transport to and from the job. - When parked inside a building. - 1.4.15 This mower was designed for one operator only.
-Keep all others away from mower during operation. - 1.4.16 Do Not mow without the discharge chute or entire grass collection system in place and in proper working condition. - 1.4.17 Be aware of the mower discharge and direct discharge away from others. - 1.4.18 Do Not operate mower under the influence of alcohol or drugs. - 1.4.19 Use extra care when approaching blind corners, shrubs, trees, or other objects that may obscure vision. - 1.4.20 If jump starting is required: - a) connect the positive (+) power cable from the positive post on the booster battery to the positive terminal post on the starter solenoid switch (this post has the positive battery cable attached to it). - b) connect the negative or ground cable (-) from the negative post on the booster battery to the engine block as far away from the battery as possible. - c) disconnect battery cables in the reverse order after starting.
+- Before refueling. - Before dumping the grass catcher. - 1.4.14 Before stopping the engine, place the throttle control midway between the "slow" and "fast" positions.
+Allow the engine to run a minimum of 15 seconds; then stop the engine. - 1.4.15 The fuel system is provided with a shut-off valve.
+Shut off the fuel: - When the machine will not be used for a few days. - During transport to and from the job. - When parked inside a building. - 1.4.16 This mower was designed for one operator only.
+Keep all others away from mower during operation. - 1.4.17 Do Not mow with the discharge deflector raised, removed or altered unless there is a grass collection system or mulch kit in place and working properly. - 1.4.18 Be aware of the mower discharge and direct discharge away from others. - 1.4.19 Do Not operate mower under the influence of alcohol or drugs. - 1.4.20 Use extra care when approaching blind corners, shrubs, trees, or other objects that may obscure vision. - 1.4.21 If jump starting is required: - a) connect the positive (+) power cable from the positive post on the booster battery to the positive terminal post on the starter solenoid switch (this post has the positive battery cable attached to it). - b) connect the negative or ground cable (-) from the negative post on the booster battery to the engine block as far away from the battery as possible.

+c) disconnect battery cables in the reverse order after starting.